YextSolutions/hitchhikers-code/Answers/Frontend/Card-Customizations/adding-email-link.md

 ---

-Hi Jessie,

-Great question!
+## Overview
+This example walks you through adding an email field to a forked card.

+## Instructions
 In order to do this the right way, we'll need to do three things:
 1. Update the custom card's `component.js` to pass through the Email field, as well as the details needed to successfully fire an Analytics event.
 2. Update the custom card's `template.hbs` to add a section for Email that correctly formats the link.
 3. *Optional* - add CSS to update the link styling